9ucc1/phase-1-project/README.md

 https://ghibliapi.herokuapp.com/films

 Basic idea:
-- Creates 2 lists of ghibli movies: TO WATCH and WATCHED
+- Creates 2 lists of ghibli movies: TO WATCH and FAVORITES
 - Returns a movie from a search bar based on title, or explore all movies
-- "Add to my list" or "search again"/"next result"
+- "favorite" or "add to watch list" or "next result"

 Basic layout:
 - Top: search